Fredholm backstepping for critical operators and application to rapid stabilization for the linearized water waves: Introduction

 where $K_n=K \varphi_n$.
-We prove that
+We prove that,

 is a Riesz basis family of $H$. \item[Step 2:] Let $B=\sum_n b_n \varphi_n$.
-Use the Riesz basis properties to solve the $TB=B$ uniqueness condition in a suitable sense
+Use the Riesz basis properties to solve the $TB=B$ uniqueness condition in a suitable sense,

-\item[Step 3:] Show from $TB=B$ that $(K_n)_n$ is uniformly bounded.
-Then, using operator equality and Kato's perturbation theory, prove that $T : H \rightarrow H $ is continuous and invertible. \item[Step 4:] Thanks to the operator equality, the operator $A+BK$ generates a semigroup on $H$ (and indeed it also generates semigroups in $H^{\beta}$ with a certain range of $\beta$).
-Conclude on the rapid stabilization using the operator equality. \end{enumerate} Aside of the seemingly different approach of hyperbolic systems \cite{coron:hal-03161523, CoronHuOlive16, MR4160602, Zhang-finite, ZhangRapidStab}, the proof Step 1 and 2 relied heavily in the literature on the quadratically close criterion.
-Roughly speaking it amounts to show after some computations that
+\item[Step 3:] Show from $TB=B$ that $(K_n)_n$ is uniformly bounded from above and below.
+Then, using operator equality, prove that $T : H \rightarrow H $ is continuous and invertible. \item[Step 4:] Thanks to the operator equality, the operator $A+BK$ generates a semigroup on $H$ (and{, in fact,} it also generates semigroups in $H^{\beta}$ with a certain range of $\beta$).
+Conclude on the rapid stabilization using the operator equality. \end{enumerate} Aside of the seemingly different approach of hyperbolic systems \cite{coron:hal-03161523, CoronHuOlive16, MR4160602, Zhang-finite, ZhangRapidStab}, the proof of Step 1 and 2 relied heavily in the literature on the quadratically close criterion.
+Roughly speaking, it amounts to show, after some computations, that

 which holds if the eigenvalues $\lambda_{n}$ of the operator $A$ scales as $n^{\alpha}$ with $\alpha>3/2$ but fails as soon as $\alpha\leq 3/2$.